 There are non-water park activities at Great Wolf Lodge, too.
 There’s a rock-climbing wall, bowling alley, rope course, and other fun activities for everyone to enjoy.
 You’ll never forget your time at Great Wolf Lodge!

 Portsmouth is a beautiful port city in New Hampshire, which means there’s plenty of other family-friendly activities to do when you’re done at Water Country.
-Hampton Beach is only 20 minutes away from Portsmouth, so if you can’t get enough of the water, you can always go to the beach.
+Hampton Beach is only 20 minutes away, so if you can’t get enough of the water, you can always go to the beach.

 Funtown Splashtown USA (Saco, Maine)